-There is a growing chorus calling for some sort of climate geo-engineering 'technofix', and Bioenergy with Carbon Capture and Storage (BECCS) has been at the forefront of suggetions. this, storing CO2 underground is risky and unproven.
+There is a growing chorus calling for some sort of climate geo-engineering 'technofix', and Bioenergy with Carbon Capture and Storage (BECCS) has been at the chemicals and machinery are involved they will add to the CO2 emitted.
+Furthermore, technologies to capture CO2 require the use of even more energy.
+On top of all this, storing CO_2 underground is risky and unproven.